We believe in owning what you do, and standing proud in representation of your Work.

 Gamine is an exploration of femininity and worn character.
 As we look to accommodate the needs of different trades– and as Yankee gardeners and geologists ourselves– we aim to tread lightly by creating products that support sustainable manufacturing and the lost art of mending.
 We choose to work with textiles that are selected with great consideration for their ruggedness and ability to highlight the work and story of the worker.

 In keeping with the outstanding tradition of American-made workwear, our collection highlights American utility and construction, tailored silhouettes, and natural fabrics that define the graceful, good-humored beauties who work with their hands.
-To ensure longevity, every garment sold in our shop is beta tested by gardeners, geologists, farmers, and weekend warriors.

 Garden Grown, Field Tested